-Hearing is a highly complex task performed by your ears.
-They can distinguish between several thousand different sound frequencies and enable the brain to locate where a sound is coming from.
+Hearing is a highly complex task.
+Your ears can distinguish between several thousand different sound frequencies and enable the brain to locate where a sound is coming from.
 Although we have an intricate understanding of how the ear works there is still much we don’t know, and unfortunately there is no cure yet for hearing loss.
-There is hope however as scientists have long been researching other animal species, in particular frogs, in an effort to uncover new ways to treat and even cure hearing loss.
+There is hope however as scientists have long been researching other animal species, in particular frogs, in an effort to uncover new ways to treat and even find a cure for hearing loss.

 The range of your hearing depends on both the pitch of the sound (high or low) and also the loudness of the sound.
 Pitch is measured in Hertz (Hz) and loudness is measured in decibels (dB).
 The absolute human hearing range is 20 to 20,000Hz.
 Our hearing is most sensitive in the 2,000 to 5,000Hz frequency range where most conversational sounds happen.